mathieu-keller/Kingshot-Discord-Bot/README.md

 - Documentation moved from README to Wiki
 - Docker image has been set up and auto-builds via CI on release
 - Various Docker deployment improvements and fixes (because Dom loves Docker 🐳)
+- Python venv is now required to run the bot to avoid dependency issues (can bypass with `--no-venv`)

 ### Attendance
 - Attendance marking has a new Multi-select UI (much faster to use)